 Water Pump: https://goo.gl/3qGR5C

 See What Else I’m Up To:

-Business Inquiries: For sponsorship requests or business opportunities please contact me directly: http://www.youtube.com/thekingofrando...
+Business Inquiries: For business and sponsorship inquiries please contact us directly: http://www.youtube.com/thekingofrando...

 Although these rockets are only fueled by one match head, they do get hot enough to burn fingers, and leave scorch marks in carpets.
 This project should not be attempted without adult supervision, and if done indoors, safety precautions should be in place to mitigate any fire hazards.
 Misuse, or careless use, may result in property damage.
 Use of this video content is at your own risk.

 Music By: Scott & Brendo (“Fire” - Instrumental) http://bit.ly/ScottBrendoiTunes

 Project Inspired By: